aparna-nus/document_gateway/README.md

 Lightweight OpenCV routing combined with a Vision Language Model (Qwen2.5-VL via Ollama) to determine whether uploaded images are safe to send to OCR.

+Design Principles Followed:

+• Prioritise lightweight CV inference whenever confidence is sufficient.
+• Escalate only ambiguous cases to the Vision Language Model.
+• Treat unsafe OCR acceptance as a higher-cost error than conservative routing.
+• Produce deterministic operational actions rather than raw class predictions.

 ---

 ## Table of Contents